 Section 2.
-Secretary (Clerk).
-The Secretary shall have the ordinary duties of clerk of the Corporation, and shall keep the records of the proceedings, or cause to be kept the records of the proceedings, of all meetings of the Board and Executive Committee in one or more books provided for that purpose and shall see that the minutes of meetings of the Board and of the Executive Committee are distributed promptly to all members of the Board of Directors.
-The Secretary shall see that all notices are duly given in accordance with these By-Laws and as required by law.
-In general, the Secretary shall perform all the usual duties of the Secretary’s office and such other duties as the President or the Board may require.
+Clerk.
+The Clerk shall have the ordinary duties of clerk of the Corporation, and shall keep the records of the proceedings, or cause to be kept the records of the proceedings, of all meetings of the Board and Executive Committee in one or more books provided for that purpose and shall see that the minutes of meetings of the Board and of the Executive Committee are distributed promptly to all members of the Board of Directors.
+The Clerk shall see that all notices are duly given in accordance with these By-Laws and as required by law.
+In general, the Clerk shall perform all the usual duties of the Clerk’s office and such other duties as the President or the Board may require.

 Section 3.
 Treasurer.
 The Treasurer shall receive and disburse the funds of the Corporation.
 The Treasurer shall report in writing at each regular meeting of the Board the balances of money in the several accounts and the outstanding obligations of the Corporation as far as practicable, and shall make a full report at the Annual Meeting of the receipts and disbursements of the past year with such suggestions as to the financial management of the Corporation as the Treasurer shall deem proper.

 The accounts of the Treasurer shall be kept in books belonging to the Corporation, and shall be open to the inspection of the Directors and the Managing Directors at all times.

 The rules of order in the current edition of Robert’s Rules of Order shall govern the conduct of all meetings of the Corporation, except where they may be in conflict with the Articles of Incorporation, these Bylaws, or other policies adopted by the Board of Directors.